The Seven Mother Goddesses (Sapta Matrikas) Flanked by Shiva-Virabhadra and Ganesha, Lord of Obstacles

 Curator Notes

-The Mother Goddesses (matrikas) are the female creative aspects (shaktis) of the Hindu gods.
+he Mother Goddesses (matrikas) are the female creative aspects (shaktis) of the Hindu gods.
 As such, they share attributes and mounts (vahana) with their namesakes.
-They can vary in number and identity, but the most common grouping is the seven mother goddesses (sapta matrikas).
-In northern and central Indian reliefs, they are often shown dancing in the charming (lalita) posture and are accompanied by a fierce form of Shiva, known as Virabhadra (Distinguished Hero), and the elephant-headed Ganesh, Lord of Obstacles.
-From left to right, the four-armed nimbate deities represented here are Virabhadra, holding a trident (trishula) and with his bull mount, Nandi; Brahmani (Brahma), holding an ascetic’s water pot (kamandalu); Maheshvari (Mahesvara or Shiva), holding a trident and with an atypical lion (sinha) mount; Kaumari (Kumara), holding a lance (shakti) and with a peacock (mayura) mount; Vaishnavi (Vishnu), holding a discus (chakra), mace (gada), conch (shankha), and probably a lotus (padma) and with the half-human, half-avian mount, Garuda; the boar-headed Varahi (Varaha) holding a club (danda) and with a buffalo (mahisa) mount, Indrani (Indra), holding a thunderbolt (vajra) and with an elephant (gaja) mount; the emaciated Chamunda (Durga), holding a pestle (musala), displaying the gesture of admonition (tarjani mudra), and with a corpse (mritaka) mount; and Ganesha, holding a bowl of sweetmeats (ladhus).
+They can vary in number and identity, but the most common grouping is the seven Mother Goddesses (sapta matrikas).
+In northern and central Indian reliefs, they are often shown dancing in the charming (lalita) posture and are accompanied either by a fierce form of Shiva, known as Virabhadra (Distinguished Hero), or by Shiva playing the vina (Vinadhara).
+The group is often flanked by the elephant-headed Ganesh, Lord of Obstacles.
+From left to right, the four-armed nimbate deities represented here are Virabhadra, holding a trident (trishula) and with his bull mount, Nandi; Brahmani (Brahma), holding an ascetic’s water pot (kamandalu); Maheshvari (Mahesvara or Shiva), holding a trident, and with an atypical lion (sinha) mount; Kaumari (Kumara), holding a lance (shakti), and with her peacock (mayura) mount; Vaishnavi (Vishnu), holding a discus (chakra), mace (gada), conch (shankha), and probably a lotus bud (padma), and with her half-human, half-avian mount, Garuda; the boar-headed Varahi (Varaha) holding a club (danda), and with her buffalo (mahisha) mount, Indrani (Indra), holding a thunderbolt (vajra), and with her elephant (gaja) mount; the emaciated Chamunda (Durga), holding a pestle (musala), displaying the gesture of admonition (tarjani mudra), and with her corpse (mritaka) mount; and Ganesha, holding a bowl of sweetmeats (ladhus).
+See also M.71.110.2.

 More...